OpenPrinting/cups-browsed/DEVELOPING.md

-Developing for CUPS FILTERS
+Developing for cups-browsed
 ===========================

-Please see the [Contributing to CUPS](CONTRIBUTING.md) file for information on contributing to the CUPS project.
+Please see the [Contributing to CUPS](CONTRIBUTING.md) file for information on contributing to the cups-browsed project.

 How To Contact The Developers